AkhilSharma90/Armur-Tutorials/content/docs/OWASP ZAP/_index.md

 ---
 title: "OWASP ZAP"
-description: "Learn more about SQLMap"
+description: "Learn how to use OWASP ZAP for finding security vulnerabilities in web applications."
 icon: "code"
 draft: false
 ---